galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-perm-sets.md

 # Permission sets configuration

 In the previous articles, we have implemented various elements including three Visualforce pages:
-- GeocodePDV
+- GeocodeAccount
-- GeocodePDVLocationSF1
+- GeocodeAccountLocationSF1
-- GeocodePDVQuickActionSF1
+- GeocodeAccountQuickActionSF1

 To avoid an error message stating that the user does not have sufficient rights to view the different components, we need to set up a set of permissions.